-Purlins - Fastener #1B - Up to 4" Insulation Fastener #142 - Over 4" Insulation Bar Joists - Fastener #6A (Two fasteners per clip)
+Purlins - Fastener #1B - Up to 4" Insulation Fastener #1F - Over 4" Insulation Bar Joists - Fastener #6A

 The panel clip has factory applied mastic in the upper lip.
 This mastic is compressed when the clip is rotated in place.
 If, for some reason, a clip must be removed, a new clip must be used.